The Landscape of Computing Symmetric $n$-Variable Functions with $2n$ Cards: Symmetric Boolean Functions

 For example, a function $x_1 \wedge x_2 \wedge ... \wedge x_n$ is denoted by $S_{\{n\}}^n$, and a function $x_1 \oplus x_2 \oplus ... \oplus x_n$ is denoted by $S_{\{1,3,5,...,2\lfloor\frac{n-1}{2}\rfloor+1\}}^n$.

-Observe that if a function $f$ is computable by some number of cards, a function derived from $f$ by negating all variables is also computable by the same number of cards (as we can negate all inputs by swapping the two cards in their commitments), and so is the negation of $f$ (as we can simply negate the output).

-Therefore, we can classify all $n$-variable symmetric Boolean functions into several \textit{NPN-equivalence} classes \cite{class}, where all functions in the same class can be computed by essentially the same protocol.
-A function $S_X^n$ is always in the same class as $S_{\{0,1,...,n\}-X}^n$ and $S_{\{n-x|x \in X\}}^n$.
-Note that it is sufficient to consider a protocol to compute only one representative function from each class
+In general, observe that if a function $f$ is computable by some number of cards, functions derived from $f$ by (1) negating variables, (2) permuting variables, and (3) negating the output, are also computable by the same number of cards.
+Hence, we can classify all $n$-variable symmetric Boolean functions into several classes called \textit{Negation-Permutation-Negation (NPN)-equivalence classes} \cite{class}, where all functions in the same class can be computed by essentially the same protocol, so it is sufficient to consider only one representative function from each class.
+Note that $S_X^n$ is always in the same class as $S_{\{n-x|x \in X\}}^n$ (negating all variables) and $S_{\{1,2,...,n\}-X}^n$ (negating $f$).